camp0/aiengine/README.md

 - Support for interact with the user while the engine is running.
 - Support for PCRE JIT for regex matching.
 - Support for regex graphs.
-- Support three types of NetworkStacks(lan,mobile and ipv6).
+- Support four types of NetworkStacks (lan,mobile, ipv6 and virtual).
 - Support Sets and Bloom filters for IP searches.
 - Support Linux and FreeBSD operating systems.
 - Support for HTTP,DNS and SSL Domains matching.